 Born and raised on Long Island, Kevin discovered a love for cooking at an early age.
 When he wasn’t pursuing his passion for baseball, Kevin loved spending time with his mother in the kitchen, making his first foray in to the hospitality industry at age 12.
 After high school, Kevin applied to the Culinary Institute of America (CIA) where he received a Bachelor's degree in Hospitality Management in 2004.
 Upon graduation, Kevin immediately began working at Union Square Hospitality Group's ground-breaking New Indian restaurant, Tabla.
 Beginning as a server assistant, he worked his way up to server, floor manager, Service Director and Beverage Director over five years.
 In 2009, Kevin was promoted to Assistant General Manager.
 Kevin then served as the opening General Manager of Untitled, located at the Whitney Museum of American Art.
-Kevin is thrilled to be the opening GM of North End Grill, where he is again working alongside Chef Floyd Cardoz.
+Kevin is thrilled to be the opening GM of North End Grill, where he is working alongside Chef Eric Korsh.

 Tracy Obolsky’s unlikely path to pastry began in the art world, where she graduated from Pratt Institute in 2004 with a Bachelor of Fine Arts in Illustration.
 After her time at Pratt, Tracy began experimenting with her grandmother’s recipes.
 Although she was very young when her grandmother passed away, Tracy found a way to connect with her through following her grandmother’s carefully typed recipe cards for French Coffee Cake, Prune Cake, and a multitude of other 1950s-style desserts.
 Her background in design slowly began to emerge via her budding passion for pastry, which eventually led her to attend the French Culinary Institute in 2007.